-COVID-19 is the most talked about health concern in 2020, but for many, it is not the deadliest disease.
-University of Colorado Cancer Center leadership is bringing attention to the fact that people may die from preventable cancers because of the pandemic’s interruption to the health care system.
+COVID-19 is the most-talked-about health concern in 2020, but for many, it is not the deadliest disease.
+University of Colorado (CU) Cancer Center leadership is bringing attention to the fact that more people will die from cancer than COVID this year.

 “Cancer is still the number one cause of death in Colorado,” says Cathy Bradley, PhD, deputy director of the CU Cancer Center and Colorado School of Public Health’s associate dean for research.
-“COVID might be a bigger concern for those over the age of 80, given that they have a shorter lifespan.
+“COVID might be a bigger concern for those over the age of 80 or with compromising health conditions, given the immediate risks that it presents.
 But for younger age groups, cancer is still an important concern and can be deadlier than COVID.”

 According to the American Cancer Society, there will be an estimated 606,520 deaths due to cancer in the United States this year.
-As of today, the John Hopkins tracking website share that 154,944 people have died of COVID-19 in the United States.
-If you look at those numbers in Colorado you have an estimated 8,220 deaths due to cancer and so far, 1,844 deaths from COVID-19.
+As of December 1, the Johns Hopkins University tracking website shows that more than 250,000 people have died of COVID-19 in the United States.
+In Colorado, an estimated 8,220 people have died from cancer and so far, more than 2,500 have died from COVID-19.

-“Both are terrible devastating diseases that cause a lot of death, they impact the ability to make a living and they cause a lot of pain and suffering,” says Richard Schulick, MD, MBA, director of the CU Cancer Center, and professor and chair of the CU Department of Surgery.
-“I look forward to the time that there will be a vaccine for COVID and COVID will be taken off the table.
+“Both are terrible, devastating diseases that cause a lot of death.
+They impact the ability to make a living, and they cause a lot of pain and suffering,” says Richard Schulick, MD, MBA, director of the CU Cancer Center and chair of the CU Department of Surgery.
+“I am glad that there is now a vaccine for COVID and COVID will eventually be taken off the table.
 But I think we have a lot more work to do with cancer.
-I am hopeful that one day in the not too distant future we will actually be able to conquer a lot of the cancers that Americans and Coloradoans suffer from.”
+I am hopeful that one day in the not-too-distant future, we will actually be able to conquer a lot of the cancers that Americans and Coloradans suffer from.”

-There are two large concerns for oncologists and cancer researchers when looking at the long-term impacts COVID-19 has on cancer; those are, the reduction of preventative cancer screenings and treatment changes.
+But not every patient is like Tom.
+There are two large concerns for oncologists and cancer researchers when looking at the long-term impacts COVID-19 has on cancer: a reduction in the number of preventative cancer screenings and changes in treatment.

 Reduction in cancer screenings

 “It is important to continue to do what you can to stay healthy.
-Part of being healthy is getting cancer screenings,” says Bradley.
-“Like wearing masks and social distancing to protect ourselves from COVID, we also need to continue to protect ourselves from cancer through regular screening and reducing risks through a healthy lifestyle.”
+Part of being healthy is getting cancer screenings,” Bradley says.
+“Like wearing masks and social distancing to protect ourselves from COVID, we also need to continue to protect ourselves from cancer through regular screenings and reducing risks through a healthy lifestyle.”

-Norman “Ned” Sharpless, director of the National Cancer Institute had an editorial published in the journal Science that estimated the COVID-19 pandemic will likely cause at least 10,000 excess deaths from breast cancer and colorectal cancer over the next 10 years in the United States.
-These numbers are due to people not getting mammographies and colonoscopies since the start of the pandemic.
-This is a 1% increase in deaths but Sharpless noted that these are conservative numbers because they do not include treatment delays and treatment interruptions caused by the pandemic.
-Nor do they include preventive behaviors like getting HPV vaccines.
+Norman “Ned” Sharpless, director of the National Cancer Institute, published an article in the journal Science that estimated the COVID-19 pandemic will cause at least 10,000 excess deaths from breast cancer and colorectal cancer over the next 10 years in the United States.
+These numbers are due to people not getting mammograms and colonoscopies since the start of the pandemic.
+This is a 1% increase in deaths, but Sharpless noted that these are conservative numbers because they do not include the effects of treatment delays and treatment interruptions caused by the pandemic.
+Nor do they include a decrease in preventive procedures such as the HPV vaccine.

-According to EPIC, a popular electronic health record system, there has been a drop between 86% and 94% in preventive cancer screenings for cervical, colon and breast cancer performed across the United States, presumably due to access disruptions caused by COVID-19.
-These numbers look at averages each week in 2020 and compared them to equivalent weeks from 2017–2019.
-We have seen a similar decrease in the numbers of screening with our doctors.
+According to EPIC, a popular electronic health record system, there has been a drop of between 86% and 94% in preventive cancer screenings in 2020 for cervical, colon and breast cancer across the United States, presumably due to access disruptions caused by COVID-19.
+These numbers looked at averages each week in 2020 and compared them to equivalent weeks from 2017–19.
+The CU Cancer Center has seen a similar decrease in the number of screenings.

 “Routine screening for cancer is extremely important.
-We would prefer to prevent it than to treat it, just like now with COVID we want a vaccine, so we never get it.
-The same is true when you think about screening for cancer or getting an HPV vaccine” says Bradley.
-“In the case of colorectal cancer, with screening we can remove premalignant tumors so that it never progresses and with an HPV vaccine, we prevent the cancer from occurring altogether.”
+We would prefer to prevent it than to treat it,” Bradley says.
+“In the case of colorectal cancer, with screening we can remove premalignant tumors so that it never progresses.
+With an HPV vaccine, we prevent the cancer from occurring altogether.”

 If the trend of reduced cancer screenings and absence of vaccines continues, the data suggest that many cancer cases could go undiagnosed or be diagnosed at a later stage with a poorer prognosis.

-While there is no data out yet on the impact delaying or reducing treatment, we do know it will have an impact.
+While there is no data out yet on the impact of delaying or reducing treatment, experts say it will have an impact.

-“We were very fortunate in Colorado that our cancer center was able to continue infusions,” says Bradley.
-“Very few cancer centers across the country were able to keep up infusions, with many only now starting to ramp up again.”
+“We were very fortunate in Colorado that our cancer center was able to continue infusions in March and April,” Bradley says.
+“Very few cancer centers across the country were able to keep up infusions.
+Only over the summer were they starting to ramp up again.”

 This was due to many cities and states considering cancer treatment as elective.
-In Colorado, Governor Polis left all cancer treatments as necessary procedures.
+In Colorado, Governor Polis left all cancer treatments as necessary procedures during early shutdowns.

-“You would not want to be the person in the middle of your treatment or starting treatment and having to have it delayed by several weeks or months,” says Bradley.
+“You would not want to be the person in the middle of your treatment or starting treatment and having to have it delayed by several weeks or months,” Bradley says.

-Fortunately, at the CU Cancer Center infusions stayed at about 98% of pre-COVID levels while cancer-related surgeries dropped to about 60% of pre-COVID levels.
-Now, the surgeries are at about 110% of pre-COVID levels to make up for all the patients that did not come in or delayed their care.
+At the CU Cancer Center, infusions stayed at about 98% of pre-COVID levels ,while cancer-related surgeries dropped in the second quarter of the year to about 60% of pre-COVID levels.
+Now, surgeries are at about 110% of pre-COVID levels to make up for the patients who did not come in or delayed their care.

-“One of the interesting things that is going on around the country is that some of the doses of chemotherapy and other infusion therapies have been reduced to decrease the chances of side effects so that a patient would not be as susceptible to an infection or getting sick,” says Bradley.
+“One of the interesting things going on around the country is that some of the doses of chemotherapy and other infusion therapies have been reduced to decrease the chances of side effects, so that a patient would not be as susceptible to an infection or getting sick,” Bradley says.
 “We do not know what that does to treatment effectiveness.
-So now there are some discussions around if we needed to give that much chemotherapy or treatment to begin with or if instead, we are giving treatment at inefficacious doses.
+Now there are some discussions around if we needed to give that much chemotherapy or treatment to begin with, or if instead, treatment is being given at inefficacious doses.
 We don’t know.”

 Safe to get screening or treatment

-For those who have already missed their screening, Bradley recommends that people work with their doctor to weigh their own risks, especially looking at items like family history, and strongly consider getting the screenings they need.
+For those who have already missed their screening, Bradley recommends they work with their doctor to weigh their own risks—especially looking at items like family history—and strongly consider getting the screenings they need.

-“Most providers would tell you that their clinic environments are safe and that the risk of cancer is greater.”
+“Most providers would tell you that their clinic environments are safe, and that the risk of cancer is greater,” she says.

 Impacts on underrepresented groups

-“Health disparities are only going to be exacerbated during this pandemic and the risk of cancer continues to rise,” says Bradley.
-“It is unfortunate that these types of research are set back because it is all about prevention, treatment and getting people the care that they need.
+“Health disparities are only going to be exacerbated during this pandemic, and the risk of cancer continues to rise,” Bradley says.
+“It is unfortunate that these types of research are set back, because it is all about prevention, treatment and getting people the care that they need.
 This will have an immediate negative impact on these communities.”

-Bradley along with other members of the CU Cancer Center have applied for a supplement to look at the excess in incidents and upstaging that occurs in rural Colorado.
-The team recently learned that the National Cancer Institute will fund this research.
+Bradley, along with other members of the CU Cancer Center, has received supplemental funding from the National Cancer Institute to look at the excess in incidents and upstaging that occurs in rural Colorado.

 On the positive side

-“In times of crises, we do tend to see incredible medical advancements,” says Bradley.
+“In times of crisis, we do tend to see incredible medical advancements,” Bradley says.
 “A lot of cancer treatments have been repurposed to see their effectiveness with the treatment of COVID.
 This may lead to us getting better in some areas of cancer treatment and have a chance for new discoveries.
 Discoveries in treating and preventing COVID may apply to cancer.
 Advancements in telehealth will unquestionably benefit cancer patients.
 Challenges often accelerate and bring about our most creative thinking and willingness to work together.”